 - The NIHR Integrated Academic Training (IAT) Programme is one of NIHR’s flagship programmes and is open to doctors and dentists.

 - The HEE/NIHR Integrated Clinical Academic (ICA) Programme for non-medical professions which brings together the two sections of the previous CAT Programme for nurses, Allied Health Professionals (AHPs) and midwives and healthcare scientists into one programme.

 The HEE/NIHR’s Integrated Clinical Academic (ICA) Programme was the topic of a Health Services Journal (HSJ) Supplement published in November 2015.

 The supplement: Everyone join in – why research should be everybody’s business, highlights the importance of research in improving patient outcomes with a specific focus on the HEE/NIHR ICA Programme; which is encouraging more nurses, midwives and Allied Health Professionals to engage with clinical academic research.
 Download the supplement from this page.

 We are working with partners across the healthcare system to promote research and clinical academic careers.
 As such, we are working with NHS Research and Development North West on a national digital magazine, curated by researchers themselves, designed to encourage, support and engage with healthcare professionals to be involved with research.

-Further support is available from a series of webinars run by the National Institute for Health Research (NIHR) with advice on topics such as applications for funding, using social media, how to engage the public and writing for publication.
+Further support is available from a series of webinars run by NIHR with advice on topics such as applications for funding, using social media, how to engage the public and writing for publication.